davanstrien/digitised-books-ocr-and-metadata/README.md

 - "Language_4": The fourth language associated with the book/item
 - "multi_language": if the book contains multiple languages, i.e. `True` or `False`.

-An example of one row, i.e. one page loaded as a Python Dictionary:
+An example of one row, i.e. one page loaded as a [Python](https://www.python.org/) [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries):

 ```python
 {'record_id': '003898176',